mentin/geoscripts/geojson2bq/README.md

 * `geography_field` is optional name for geography field (defaults to `geography`)
 * `[filename.json]` is optional input file, if not provided the stdin will be processed.

+5. Upload to BigQuery.

-4. Create schema in BigQuery that matches the produced JSON file, use GEOGRAPHY type for field specified as 'geofield'.
+* Either create schema in BigQuery that matches the produced JSON file; using `GEOGRAPHY` type for field specified as 'geofield'.
-   Upload the file to created BigQuery table.
+* Or upload to a temporary table using auto-detection, then convert to actual table using `ST_GeogFromGeoJson` function (auto-detection does not detect Geography type yet, the column will be uploaded as `STRING`).

-Examples:
+## Examples:

 Convert geojson file: